Find the Mistake

 - You may have to adopt a pre-approved plan from an M&P sponsor or VS practitioner.

 - Generally, the effective date of the amendment should be retroactive to conform the plan’s terms to the requirements of the legislation.

-- File a VCP submission with the IRS using Revenue Procedure 2013-12.
+If ineligible for VCP, file a VCP submission with the IRS using Revenue Procedure 2019-19 (PDF).

-If the only mistake in the VCP submission involves the late adoption of interim amendments or amendments required to implement an optional law change, then the plan sponsor can use Form 14568, Model VCP Compliance Statement, and Form 14568-A, Model VCP Compliance Statement - Schedule 1: Interim Nonamender Failures, including Forms 8950 and 8951.
+If the only mistake in the VCP submission involves the late adoption of interim amendments then the plan sponsor can use Form 14568, Model VCP Compliance Statement, and Form 14568-A, Model VCP Compliance Statement - Schedule 1: Interim Nonamender Failures.
 The resolution of certain interim or optional law change amendment failures using Form 14568-A results in the IRS treating the corrective amendment as if the plan sponsor had adopted it timely to determine the availability of the extended remedial amendment period.
-The fee for the submission is $375.

 Correction programs available:

 Some, plan document failures may be corrected on or after April 19, 2019 under SCP if certain conditions are met.
 The conditions are: